IntelLabs/nlp-architect/doc/source/crosslingual_emb.rst

 =====
 Main arguments which need to be passed to train.py are

-- **emb_dir**: Directory where fasttext embeddings are present or need to be downloaded
+- **emb_dir**: Directory where Fasttext embeddings are present or need to be downloaded
 - **eval_dir**: Directory where evaluation dictionary is downloaded
 - **weight_dir**: Directory where final crosslingual dictionaries are defined